top of page

 • You decide how much (or how little) you want to be involved

-Your agency is respected throughout any process.
+If you reach for our support, your agency is respected throughout the process.

 Practicing consent on the Dance Floor

-Consent isn’t something you learn once and then check off.
-It’s a living practice, one you keep refining as you learn to listen more closely through movement, proximity, and attention.
+It’s a living practice that you keep refining as you learn to listen more closely through movement and embodied awareness.

 ecstatic-dance-seattle-ecstatica-consent-2.JPG